 Think of additional questions to ask.
-Creating a summary or two will give you broader insights into how your favourite authors weave individual books’ threads together to create successful series.
+Creating or reading series summaries will show how your favourite authors weave their books’ threads together.

 Take Harry Potter as an example.
 We can imagine having Harry as a starting character before sketching out the story.
-When you write your own series, think about primary and secondary characters in a successful series such as Rowling’s.
-What roles do they play?
+You could start by working out what roles Harry and other characters play.

 Characters’ relations to Harry include:

 - Helpful, steadfast friends with interesting, contrasting (often conflicting) personalities.
 Laid back, slightly lazy Ron and energetic, academic star Hermione

 - Characters who give Harry the psychological wounds that inform his struggles.
 His bullying aunt and uncle, or the main villain